 “This will help employees grow rather than demotivate them,” she says.

-The cost to organizations in the time and effort involved in completing performance appraisals could be minimized if feedback was provided in a more timely way, Grass says.
+The cost to organisations in the time and effort involved in completing performance appraisals could be minimised if feedback was provided in a more timely way, Grass says.

 “At Millward Brown, we conduct monthly catch-ups where each manager has a set of 10 questions to ask employees.
 These questions are linked to strengths, development areas, training and ideas for communication and feedback,” she says.